 Psychiatrist and autism researcher Lorna Wing and her colleagues would go on to change the face of autism research.
 Ms Wing pioneered new changes to autism diagnostic criteria; in 1981 she published a paper called: ‘Asperger’s Syndrome: a Clinical Account’, however Asperger’s wasn’t included in medical diagnostic guidelines until the 1990s.

-So, in the 1980s, in the average British household, few people had heard of autism spectrum conditions or disorders, or ASCs / ASDs.
-(The film Rainman didn’t hit cinemas until 1989, and it was probably the first time many people had any kind of awareness about autism spectrum conditions.)
+So, in the 1980s, in the average British household, few people had heard of autism.
+(The film Rainman didn’t hit cinemas until 1989, and it was probably the first time many people had any kind of awareness about autism.)

 In addition, in my educational circle at least, few people knew of dyslexia; and anyone perceived as being different, whether due to perceived sexuality, neurodiversity or otherwise, was subject to widespread disrespect.